 Commissioner Harris agreed that there was public input and compromises at the Planning Commission stage.
 She felt that some of the heartburn from the folks who live out there comes from the beginning process where a plan was presented to them.
 She said another area of heartburn was that the plan Ms. Bonnie Johnson presented didn't get any traction.
 She said the majority of Planning Commissioners did not agree with the public concerns and instead approved the sector plan, and so did the City and the County.
 She said although she did not vote in favor of the plan it was the tool that was in place and they must use now.
 She said when she discussed her thoughts about this plan she thought there should be some industry out in that area near the interchange and this property was near the interchange.
-She said she would be happier if it was zoned IL instead of IG, but she did not have a problem with it being industrial.
 She said as far as the annexation being tied with the zoning Ms. Eldredge pointed out earlier if this was in the city then the property would comply with city standards and guidelines which were more stringent than the county.
 She said she would prefer to annex property after the infrastructure plan was completed.
 She said if they deny the annexation they would have to come back with county zoning.